MarkoMile/rainbow-tron/README.md

 # About

 This is a version of the classic "Tron" videogame, programmed in Z80 assembly for the Sinclair ZX Spectrum 48K.
 It can be run in an emulator, or on the actual device.
-The program was first written and assembled in 2022, then disassembled and documented in 2024.
+The program was first written and assembled in 2022, then disassembled and documented in 2024 using Sam Hall's [Spectrum Analyser](https://colourclash.co.uk/spectrum-analyser/) tool.

 - See [Usage](#usage) for instructions on how to use this repository.
 - See [Examples](#examples) for example media of the game.